hahajjjun/hahajjjun.github.io/_posts/2025-06-07-unified-grn-inference.md

 Additionally, another report show scRNA-seq atlas scale learning is sufficient to effectively extrapolate on genetic perturbation effects; especially using scGPT and GEARS embeddings[7].
 These findings therefore suggest the feasibility of **pushing the limit** **approach** of analytical methods to infer GRN from scRNA-seq co-expression information.

-Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(*very limited at this point, since genome-wide CRISPR KO single cell screens are known for one cell type*) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.<br/>
+Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(*very limited at this point, since genome-wide CRISPRi single cell screens are known for one cell type*) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.<br/>
 To answer this question, we can consider a naive benchmark experiment; regarding diverse types of external information under unified objective function, and systematically assess the information gain obtained from diverse types of prior knowledge.

 However, we still lack a rich knowledge about how we could set up with a ground truth data in an experimental or simulational study.